SquidDev-CC/plethora/configuring.md

 You can get the name of methods by reading the `basecosts` section, or browsing the GitHub repository.
 You can also enable the `testing.debug` option and copy the relevant names from the console output.

+### Blacklisting modules
+The `blacklist.blacklistModules` configuration option allows you to disable specific modules.
+You will still be able to add a blacklisted module into a manipulator or neural interface, but it will not provide any methods or metadata, nor will it show up in `.listModules()` or `.hasModule()`.
+Note, this is only applied once the peripheral is reloaded (such as block updates).

 ### Cost system
 These options control various aspects of the default cost handler.
 You may wish to [read about the cost system](cost-system.html) first.
 The options here are relatively self-explanatory: